Colin Farrell and Michelle Yeoh refuse to be played off Golden Globes stage

 Colin Farrell and Michelle Yeoh refused to be played off stage after winning awards at the Golden Globes.

-Irish actor Farrell won Best Actor – Motion Picture, Musical or Comedy for his role in the Martin McDonagh film, his second trophy having won for In Bruges in 2009.
+Irish actor Farrell won Best Actor in a Motion Picture, Musical or Comedy for his role in the Martin McDonagh film, his second trophy having won for In Bruges in 2009.

 After arriving on stage, Farrell used the first minute of his speech to congratulate Ana de Armas, who presented him with the award, for her performance of Marilyn Monroe in Blonde.